 The Standard was and remains world class as stated by Mr Crean; “This is a hallmark achievement for the Australian organic produce industry which I understand has produced the first nationally agreed standard outside of the European Community.”

 Engaging with industry through FSANZ to develop a definition that defines clearly the word “organic” will provide opportunities within the domestic and international markets.
 Providing consistency in both markets with allow discussion of equivalency to progress with confidence as international stakeholders have provided comment that this discrepancy limits trust in our exports.

 We continue to support the co-regulatory model for the maintenance of the standard and certification program that underpins the organic industry.

 One of the biggest impediments to the export of Certified Organic product from Australia is our lack of equivalency with chief markets, with a significant obstacle to us achieving equivalency being our lack of organic domestic legislation.

 To enable us to achieve our primary objective, we must first achieve domestic legislation.
-We hope to effect this change by having the National Organic Standard introduced into the Food Code at a state level.
+We hope to effect this change by having the National Organic Standard introduced into the legislative framework during 2020.

 AOL is working with Government and Industry to provide options for the implementation of domestic regulation.
 It is worth noting that the single biggest competitor to organic products domestically are “fake organic”.
 Domestic legislation will not only significantly increase exports for Australian Organic businesses, it will also remove the biggest competitor in their local market.
 We are hoping to achieve domestic legislation by 2021.